PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-06 08:56:45
+Last updated: 2024-04-06 08:57:18
-Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre
+Random Quote: Marshall, you being 18 isn't a bad thing.
+It just means you get to spend even more of your life with her. - Ted Mosby